According to the Governors Highway Safety Association (GHSA), pedestrian deaths have reached the highest level in decades.

 In some cases, both the driver and the pedestrian are at fault for an accident.
 Here’s an example:

-In the above example, a court could reasonably find that both Tom and Bill are responsible for the accident.
+In this example, a court could reasonably find that both Tom and Bill are responsible for the accident.
 What this means for Bill’s ability to recover damages depends on the state in which the lawsuit is filed.

 Generally speaking, states follow 1 of 3 shared-fault rules: